GuillaumeFavrot/Flask-React-Postgres/README.md

 => NPM 8.15.0 OR LATER ;

-All other required packages and dependencies will be installed during the setup process.
+All other required packages and dependencies are installed during the setup process.
 You'll find the full list of required packages in the requirement.txt and package.json files.

-# A - Environement setup
+## Creation of the .env file

+The fist step after downloading this template is to setup at the root directory of the app the .env file

+The content of this file should be as follows:

+# Flask variables
+FLASK_APP=backend/app.py
+FLASK_DEBUG=1

+# Database variables
+SQL_HOST=db             #This refers the the name of the container hosting the db - should remain unchanged SQL_PORT=5432               #The port on which you access the DB - should remain unchanged DATABASE=postgres               #The database management system - should remain unchanged POSTGRES_USER=username              # Change this POSTGRES_PASSWORD=password              #Change this POSTGRES_DB=db_name                 #Change this
+DATABASE_URL=postgresql://username:password@db:5432/db_name             #Change this accordingly

+## DEVLOPMENT ENVIRONMENT SETUP

-Upon downloading of this template the first step is to ensure the correct environment is set up.
+Upon downloading this template from github follow these steps to deploy the devlopment environment.

+## A. Packages installation

-A.1 - Flask environement setup
+# A.1 - Python environment and packages setup

 It is highly recommended to use this app in a virtual environement to ensure a proper python dependency management :

-=> Go in the main app directory and run the command :
+=> Open a terminal in the main app directory and run these commands to launch a virtual environment :

 $ pip3 install pipenv       (if not already installed)
 $ pipenv shell

-=>Then all the packages the project needs to work have to be installed.
-The list of theses packages resides in the requirement.txt file (or Pifile see note).
+=> Then all required python packages need to be installed.
+Theses packages in the requirement.txt file.
 To install all packages from the requirement.txt file use the command :

-$ pipenv install -r ./requirements.txt
+$ pipenv install -r ./requirements.txt                                                                                                                                   ...$

+TROUBLESHOOTING : If this command fails and throws a python version error this means your python version differs from the version defined in the pipfile.
+To troubleshoot this error :
+    => Modify the pipfile python version to match the version of your python installation (however setting this version to 3.9 or lower may break the program built with python 3.10)
+    => Install the required python version

-A.2 - Javascript environement setup
+# A.2 - NPM packages setup

 All javascript dependencies are listed in the package.json file in the frontend folder.

-=>To install all javascript dependencies, navigate to the frontend directory and run the command :
+=> To install all javascript dependencies, navigate to the frontend directory and run the following command :

-$ npn install
+$ npn install                                                                                                                                                            ...$

-This command will install all dependencies listed in the package.json file

-# B - Launching the developpement environement
+## B - Launching the developpement environement

-Both Django and React have their own develpmentevironement that need to be launched in order tu run the code.

-B.1 - Flask
+# B.1 - Flask

-=> (Option 1) Flask developement server

-To launch the Flask web server be sure to have the virtual environment up and running then naviguate in the backend directory and use the command :
+To launch the Flask web server be sure to have the virtual environment up and running then naviguate in root directory of the app and use the command :

-$ python3 server.py
+$ python3 manage.py run                                                                                                                                                  ...$

-This command will launch the python server that will be avaiblable at the following address (local) : 127.0.0.1:5000
+This command will launch the python server that will be avaiblable at the following address (local) : 127.0.0.1:5000 or localhost:5000

-In this template Flask is configured to serve the React app on the root address however this features requires to generate a live build.
-Without a live build the root adress (127.0.0.1:8000) leads to nothing.
-If you want to generate a live build manually, refer to the "manual live build" section of this document.
+NOTE : Flask is configured to serve the React UI on the root address (127.0.0.1:5000/) from its staticfiles folder.
+However this requires to generate a build version of the react app.
+Without a live build the root adress (127.0.0.1:5000) leads to nothing.
+To generate React live build refer to the next section of this manual.

-=> (Option 2) Gunicorn production server

-Although gunicorn will be used as a production server it is possible to use it instead of the stock Flask dev server.

-To launch the gunicorn server for production use the following command in the backend directory of the app :

-$ gunicorn wsgi:app --bind 0.0.0.0:8000

-B.2 - React
+# B.2 - React

 To launch the react devlopment environment simply use the following command in the frontend directory :

-npm start
+$ npm start

-The React development environement has it's own webserver accessible at the address :
+The React development environement has it's own webserver accessible at the address : localhost:3000

-localhost:3000
+The React frontend accessible on the port 3000 can interract with the backend available on the port 5000 but this requires to enable the CORS.
+The CORS is enabled by default in the app.py file of the backend folder when a devlopment environment is launched.

-In this template Flask is configured to serve the React app on its root address however this require a live build.
-While on a development build use the localhost address.
+As said previously, Flask is configured to serve the React app on its root address however this require a React build.

-# C - Creation of the .env file

-WIP
+To create a React build open a terminal in the frontend folder and run the following command :

+$ npm run build

+This command will generate a build folder in the frontend server containing static files.
+Those files will now be served by the flask server on its root address

-# D - Creation of the database
+## D - Creation of the devlopment database

+This template runs with 2 databases :
+    => One for devlopment and testing purposes : SQlite => One for production purposes : PostgreSQL

+The Postgres DB requires a running Postgres container on the same network as the app to work.
+When using the Flask and React devlopment environments those requirements are NOT met hence the second SQLite DB.

+To create the Sqlite DB open a terminal in the root folder of the app and run the following command :

-$ docker-compose exec app python manage.py create_db     ...$
+$ python manage.py create_db                                                                                                                                            ...$

+If succesfull a db.sqlite file will be created in the backend folder.

-# UPDATING DEPENDENCIES
+## UPDATING DEPENDENCIES

 # A. Python dependencies

 If you wish to install new Python dependencies this requirement.txt file will NOT update itself automatically to update it use the following command :

-$ pip freeze > requirement.txt
+$ pip freeze > requirement.txt                                                                                                                                          ...$

 # B. Node dependencies